Arseni1919/max_sum_cells_simulator/README.md

-# Simulator of a type DCOP-MST problems where locations (cells) are also nodes
+# Simulator for DCOP-MST type of problems where locations (cells) are also nodes

 Distributed Constrained Optimization Problems in context of Mobile Sensor Teams (DCOP_MST).